vele616/monorepo/packages/jobboard/website/content/jobs/principal-infrastructure-engineer-current-job-openings-at-netlify-DdYcF.md

 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/netlify"
-summary: "If you have you’ve supported infrastructure and services ranging from IaaS, PaaS, and SaaS in public cloud environments and have vast experience contributing to the architecture and design, consider applying to Current Job Openings at Netlify's job post for a new principal infrastructure engineer."
+summary: "If you have experience of designing compute infrastructure in AWS, managing multi-cloud environments and conducted service migrations, consider applying to Netlify's job post for a new Principal Infrastructure Engineer."
 summaryBackup: "To apply as a principal infrastructure engineer at Current Job Openings at Netlify, you preferably need to have some knowledge of: #ui/ux, #operations, #golang."
 featured: 20
 ---